mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ![Shrink at the Southern Terminus](https://raw.githubusercontent.com/mattmorten/jekyll-now/master/images/Shrink.jpg)

 I’m a British-born hiker in my mid-thirties.
-I completed a full SOBO thru-hike, all 2653 miles, in 2019.
+I completed a full SOBO thru-hike, all 2,653 miles, in 2019.

 I tagged the Northern Terminus on June 29 and reached the Southern Terminus in Campo on November 4th, a total of 129 days.

-2019 was one heck of a good year for us SOBOs:
+2019 was a great year for us SOBOs:

 * A low snow year in Washington
 * Relatively good weather in the Sierras
-* No fire closures (to my knowledge)!
+* Few if any fire closures

 Thru-hiking has enriched my life in so many ways.
 It has been the journey of a lifetime.
 To those who I walked with, it was a pleasure.